·

 Self-Care and Boundaries

-Managing chronic illness may mean that you need to rest often.
-Because of this, it can make you feel like you can't give yourself any time for self care as well.
-You believe that because you've just rested for a day or two, and didn't achieve enough, you now don't deserve time for you as well…
+Managing chronic illness or low energy may mean that you have to rest often.
+Because of this, it can make you feel like you can't give yourself any time for self-care as well.
+You believe that because you've just been forced to rest for a day or two, and didn't achieve enough, so you now don't deserve time for you as well…

 It's the same with boundaries.
-If you're feeling like you have to make up for lost time, or you need to prove yourself to others (this was me and what led to my longest and most severe crash ever in 2016), you're just putting yourself at risk.
+If you're feeling like you have to make up for lost time, or you need to prove yourself to others, you run the risk of pushing yourself too far.

 When you get a bit of extra energy, hold your working boundaries firm.
 Have your switch off time, and only agree to doing things that you know you can manage.
 If your decisions around boundaries are based around worrying what others will think, or that you're going too slow, there's more chance of overstretching yourself.

-Remember, you absolutely deserve to take time out for yourself – whatever self care looks like for you – regardless of how much or how little you believe you've done!
+Remember, your worth isn't based on what you achieve, and you deserve to take time out for yourself, regardless of how much or how little you believe you've done this week!

 Tools Resources & Support